darkmatter91/iot-scout/README.md

 - **NEW**: Improved serial port handling with detailed error messages.
 - **NEW**: Support for analyzing local firmware files.
 - **NEW**: Detection of vendor-specific and custom commands.
+- **NEW**: Sensitive file searching in both live UART and firmware analysis modes.
+- **NEW**: Markdown report generation with process tables and sensitive information.
+- **NEW**: Support for searching and analyzing passwd.bak and other backup files.

 ## Requirements